ricniew/How-to-configure-a-secure-MQ-Explorer-connection/README.md

 This asset describes an example scenario for a secure IBM MQ Explorer connection.
 It is **only** an example and needs to be tested to verify that it meets the existing requirements.

-For better cut and paste all commands mentioned below here in a text file.
+For better cut and paste all commands mentioned below here in a [text file](https://github.com/ricniew/How-to-configure-a-secure-MQ-Explorer-connection/blob/main/ContentAsText)

 2 Sample scenario
 ==================